-Title 57 authorizes water and sewer districts to establish operating and capital improvement policies.
+The Revised Code of Washington Title 57 authorizes water and sewer districts to establish operating and capital improvement policies.
 From time to time it is necessary for the District's General Manager to procure goods and services on short notice without advance approval or authorization from the District's Board of Commissioners.
 The General Manager may do so only if it is deemed to be in the best interest of the District and its ratepayers, subject to the following limitations:

-- 1. The General Manager shall develop an operating and capital improvement budget annually for both the water and sewer systems.
-The annual budget shall provide for the forecasting of revenues and expenditures for the following year.
-The budget shall be presented to the Board of Commissioners for review and approval prior to the end of December in advance of the new budget year. - 2.
+- 1. The General Manager shall develop an operating and capital improvement budget biennially for both the water and sewer systems.
+The biennial budget shall provide for the forecasting of revenues and expenditures for the following two fiscal years.
+The biennial fiscal period shall start on January 1 of an odd-numbered year and end on December 31 of the following even-numbered year.
+The budget shall be presented to the Board of Commissioners for review and approval prior to the end of December in advance of the next biennium. - 2.
 The General Manager shall be responsible for administration of the District's approved operating and capital budgets. - 3.
 The Finance Manager/Treasurer shall establish appropriate controls to monitor expenditures and the implementation of the adopted budgets. - 4.
-The General Manager and Finance Manager/Treasurer shall develop a monthly budget report and shall present such report to the Board of Commissioners at their first regular monthly meeting. - 5.
-The General Manager is authorized to execute contracts on behalf of the District whenever the amount of the contract is \$20,000.00 or less, provided that the funds for the contract are included in the then current budget.
-Prior notification will be sent to the members of the Board by phone, in person, or email unless emergency circumstances prevent such prior notice. - 6.
-The General Manager is authorized to approve change orders to District contracts when the amount of the proposed change order is \$20,000.00 or less, provided that funds for the contract are included in the then current Budget.
-Prior notification will be sent to the members of the Board by phone, in person, or email unless emergency circumstances prevent such prior notice. - 7.
-Following execution of a contract or change order as referenced above by the General Manager, he or she shall report the same to the Board at the next regular meeting of the Board.
+The General Manager and Finance Manager/Treasurer shall develop a monthly budget report and shall present such report to the Board of Commissioners at their second regular monthly meeting.
+A more detailed quarterly financial report will be presented in place of the monthly report in January, April, July and October of each year. - 5.
+The General Manager is authorized to execute contracts on behalf of the District whenever the amount of the contract is \$50,000.00 or less, provided that the funds for the contract are included in the then-current budget.

+- 6. The General Manager is authorized to approve change orders to District contracts when the amount of the proposed change order is \$50,000.00 or less, provided that funds for the contract are included in the then-current budget. - 7.
+Following execution of a contract or change order as referenced in Sections 2.2(5) and 2.2(6) above by the General Manager, said contract or change order shall be included within the Consent Agenda for approval by the Board at the next regular meeting of the Board.
 The Board shall, so long as consistent with this Resolution, take action at such meeting to review and ratify the contract or change order.
-[Resolution No. 767]
+[Resolution Nos.
+767, 861, 884]